-On the positive side, today’s consumers increasingly want to share their feedback and opinions – look at how happy people are to express their views on social media, review sites and online forums.
-However, at the same time there is increasing competition for their time – leading to difficulties in recruiting panellists and high drop-out rates, meaning replacements have to be found, pushing up time and costs.
+On the positive side, today’s consumers increasingly want to share their feedback and opinions – look at how happy people are to express their views on social media, review sites, and online forums.
+However, at the same time, there is increasing competition for their time – leading to difficulties in recruiting panelists and high drop-out rates, meaning replacements have to be found, pushing up time and costs.

-To keep costs in check and optimise resources you need to ensure that you can recruit and retain panellists over the medium to long term and ensure continuity.
+To keep costs in check and optimise resources you need to ensure that you can recruit and retain panelists over the medium to long term and ensure continuity.
 This means you need to engage their attention and meet their expectations, by delivering an online experience that encourages them to participate.
 For example, you need to deliver a survey experience that is responsive and optimised for the panel members’ device of choice.
-You also need to engage them with stimulating, easy to complete surveys that use multimedia and incorporate a variety of question types to keep them interested.
+You also need to engage them with stimulating, easy-to-implement surveys that use multimedia and incorporate a variety of question types to keep them interested.

 This requires a technology platform that is built on automation and ease of use, reducing the resources needed to run your panel.
 It should allow you to launch surveys easily and collect and analyse the results and deliver findings without unnecessary manual intervention, or expensive specialist skills.

 Business today moves faster than ever.
-Which means decisionmakers want actionable insight in hours and days, not weeks or months.
-Your technology should allow you to launch panel surveys as fast as possible – and to be able to quickly analyse the results and provide it to decisionmakers through actionable dashboards.
+This means decision-makers want actionable insight in hours and days, not weeks or months.
+Your technology should allow you to launch panel surveys as fast as possible – and to be able to quickly analyse the results and provide them to decision-makers through actionable dashboards.
 Insight needs to be available to all relevant users, so give them the ability to slice and dice the data and be able to view visualisations that let them understand insights and make decisions faster.
-If you are an internal insight team you should also be able to quickly and easily integrate the panel results with internal data from other departments such as finance, sales and marketing.
+If you are an internal insight team you should also be able to quickly and easily integrate the panel results with internal data from other departments such as finance, sales, and marketing.

 Today, protecting consumer data and ensuring confidentiality and anonymity is business-critical.
 You must ensure your panel management platform and processes are built on privacy, with stringent security standards dedicated to safeguarding respondent information at all times.

-Successfully managing research panels is a crucial part of many organisations’ market research strategies, delivering key insights that support informed decision making.
-This means that using the right technology and processes are essential if you want to overcome the challenges around panel management and provide fast, efficient and detailed insight to your business.
+Successfully managing research panels is a crucial part of many organizations’ market research strategies, delivering key insights that support informed decision-making.
+This means that using the right technology and processes are essential if you want to overcome the challenges around panel management and provide fast, efficient, and detailed insight to your business.